Python-SIP/sip/doc/directives.rst

 specified then the braces can be omitted.

 If a directive is used to specify handwritten code then it may not have sub-directives.
-In this case the syntax is:
+In this case the format is:

 .. parsed-literal::
     %Directive(arg = value, ...)
         *code*
     %End